 Boundary workers proxy connections to remote endpoints.
 Workers can either proxy connections to target endpoints, proxy connections from Boundary control plane traffic to private Vault environments and other peer services, or both.
-The following is a breakdown for worker network connectivity requirements depending on what the worker will be used for.
+The following is a breakdown for worker network connectivity requirements depending on what the worker is used for.

-Today there are three network connectivity requirements for workers that proxy connections to targets:
+There are three network connectivity requirements for workers that proxy connections to targets:

 - Outbound access to the target

 - Inbound access from client trying to establish the session

 The third requirement does not require exposure to the public internet, just inbound access from clients.
 Consider the case of Boundary being accessed by clients from a private corporate network (not public internet) to facilitate connections to a separate private datacenter network: